 By Mark S. Young

-Mark S. Young is the managing director of the Leadership Commons at The William Davidson Graduate School of Jewish Education of JTS.
+Mark S. Young is the Managing Director of The Leadership Commons of The William Davidson Graduate School of Jewish Education at the Jewish Theological Seminary.